A Video Game Environment of Your Own

 Have you ever fantasized about building a video game environment of your own?
 A place where you and your friends could spend hours and hours playing your favorite games without interruption?
 Or how about a place that really shows off your game fetish?
 It's really pretty simple to create such a place and you don't need to rent out a video game hall to do it.
 This article will introduce a few ideas you can use to build the ultimate gaming center.

 The first thing that you want to do is maintain a happy household if you're family member.
 Trying to play a mean game of Super Mario Tetris or Halo 2 can be impossible with kids running around the house and screaming bloody murder.
-You won't be able to enjoy the latest role-playing game when the wife's nagging you about bills or undone chores too.
+You won't be able to enjoy the latest role-playing game when the wife or husband's nagging you about bills or undone chores too.
 Keep a happy home, keep a happy marriage, and your time spent playing video games is heaven away from heaven.

 It's no secret that some games require as much concentration and focus as when studying for a calculus exam - and there's nothing more frustrating than when you can't figure out how to get through to "the next level" of a game.
 This is no time to be distracted and if home life isn't what it could be, you'll never be able to concentrate on your game.
 Strive to make home a place to unwind first - then work on enjoying your games.